cadovid/app-store/README.md

-# app-store
+# Different App Store Data Analysis using Python

-Data analysis of both the Apple Store and Google Play Store for profitable app insights
+Data analysis of both the Apple Store and Google Play Store for profitable app insights.

+Framework used:

+Python